-- 4.1.12 The Employment Land Study Update 2012/13 refers to the Rural Strategy.
-This "seeks a growth of 7% in the number of jobs available in the rural area, equating to 3,800 jobs being created in the rural area over the next 20 years.
-It also aspires to growth in economic output by 50%, making it necessary to significantly increase the value of economic output created by each job.
-This can be achieved in part by attracting new businesses which operate in higher value sectors and markets but will also require existing companies (of low, medium and high output values) to increase their productivity by adding value to their output and exchanging lower value for higher value activity.
-The strategy recognises the importance of a positive planning framework required to enable this growth." - 4.1.13 The Employment Land Study Update also notes that "In terms of the office market smaller office space continues to remain in most demand, due to the relative success of small to medium sized companies dealing with the downturn.
+- 4.1.13 The Employment Land Study Update also notes that "In terms of the office market smaller office space continues to remain in most demand, due to the relative success of small to medium sized companies dealing with the downturn.
 Micro-businesses (those with less than ten employees) typically want serviced offices or similar types of easy-in, easy-out schemes that lower their risk exposure.
 Improving technology means specifications are changing, for example wireless networks will soon remove the need for raised floors and make the conversion of Victorian buildings etc easier.
 Car parking remains a significant demand for occupiers." - 4.1.14 The 2011 Census Neighbourhood Statistics for Tarporley Parish [2] indicate that a relatively high proportion of working residents drive a car or van to work compared to the national figure with 46.8% of Tarporley residents driving to work compared to 36.9% in England.
 However the Tarporley figure is similar to Cheshire West and Chester at 45%.
 A relatively low proportion use buses to travel to work (1.66% compared to 4.9% in England and 2.3% in Cheshire West and Chester).
 However a higher proportion of residents walk to work (8.1% compared to 6.9% in England and 6.6% in Cheshire West and Chester).
 This would indicate that Tarporley has a high proportion of residents commuting out of the Parish to work, and also a higher than average proportion of residents accessing employment opportunities on their doorstep, by walking to work.
 In addition 7% of Tarporley residents work at or from home compared to 3.5% in England and 3.9% in Cheshire West and Chester. - 4.1.15 A key planning issue for Tarporley is the need to balance the proposed growth in the resident population of the village, with appropriate economic development through investment in retail, commercial, light industrial and mixed use premises.
 Conversion and development of new facilities should be at a scale appropriate to the rural area and this economic growth has to be achieved at the same time as preserving the inherent character of the village.
 If this balance is not achieved, there may be a risk that Tarporley will become an unsustainable commuter village. - 4.1.16 98% of respondents to the 2013 Questionnaire wanted to see developments that would create employment opportunities in Tarporley.
 A particularly strong response was for independent retail and service outlets and leisure facilities.
 Other responses supported offices, light industrial units, restaurants and live/work units.
 However responses to several questions recorded particularly low support for any developments involving retail chain shops or large supermarkets.
-30% of respondents specifically wanted to see more independent retail or service outlets in the centre of the village if existing services were re-located to the outskirts.
+30% of respondents specifically wanted to see more independent retail or service outlets in the centre of the village if existing services were relocated to the outskirts.